 Our smart phones and tablets have become an integral part of our lives.
-But the massive data centres worldwide that support our digital lifestyles use almost ten times as much electricity per year as the whole of New Zealand.
-And current research that’s trying to improve computing systems based on silicon transistor technology, is hitting a technological roadblock.
+But the massive data centres worldwide that support the digital lifestyles of the world’s population, currently use around five times as much electricity per year as the whole of New Zealand and worldwide use of AI is projected to increase this power use exponentially.
+The future of computing hardware will be diverse: quantum computing for quantum simulation; neuromorphic computing for energy-efficient AI; edge computing for sensing and off-grid problem-solving.

 Massive data centres worldwide that support our digital lifestyles use almost ten times as much electricity per year as the whole of New Zealand.

-Martin Allen, Simon Brown, Natalie Plank, Nicola Gaston.
+Principal Investigators: Martin Allen, Simon Brown, Nicola Gaston, Natalie Plank, Jami Shepherd

-See here for the full list of PhD Scholarships available in Hardware for Future Computing funded by the MacDiarmid Institute and how to apply.
+Full list of PhD scholarships available in Hardware for Future Computing funded by the MacDiarmid Institute and how to apply.

 News Article